This degree is for those who plan to transfer to a four-year institution to complete a baccalaureate degree program in engineering.

 The Bachelor of Science in Engineering at most four-year institutions will require specific engineering and technical electives at the freshman and sophomore level.
 Students should consult with a Transfer Advisor as soon as possible to acquaint themselves with the requirements of the engineering program at their intended transfer college or university.

-Students considering a BS in Computer Science or Computer Engineering at Virginia Tech, UVA, VCU, or ODU should follow the Engineering AS degree curriculum.
-Students intending to transfer to JMU, CNU, GMU, Longwood, Radford, or UMW shoud follow the Computer Science AS degree curriculum.
+Students considering a BS in Computer Science or Computer Engineering at Virginia Tech, UVA, VCU, or ODU should follow the Engineering AS degree requirements.
+Students intending to transfer to JMU, CNU, GMU, Longwood, Radford, or UMW should follow the Computer Science AS degree requirements.

 Students in all degree programs are required to take at least one Civic Engagement (CE) course to graduate.